Wunderbyte-GmbH/moodle-local_catquiz/README.md

 ## Installing via uploaded ZIP file ##

+1. Make sure to install the dependencies as described in [dependencies](#dependencies)
 1. Log in to your Moodle site as an admin and go to _Site administration > Plugins > Install plugins_.
 2. Upload the ZIP file with the plugin code.
 You should only be prompted to add